ajnart/homarr-docs/docs/customizations/custom-css.md

 ### Example: border colors

-here is another example for adding borders too your apps and widgets
+Here is another example for adding borders too your apps and widgets.

 ```
 .mantine-y31s44 {